philippe86220/uno-q-sensors-webui/README.md

 With recent versions of **Arduino_Modulino** (e.g. **0.7.0**), installing this single library is usually enough.
 Older setups often required extra dependency libraries, but this is no longer necessary in the current Modulino library releases.

+Dependency handling may also vary depending on the Arduino App Lab version used.

 ---

 ## Software Architecture